kevincarlson/epub-stylesheets/README.md

 First, add a minified copy of the appropriate stylesheet to your ePub project, and link to it in each HTML file that will use the styles.
-To apply the styles, use the classes defined in the specific stylesheet.
+To apply the styles, add the appropriate CSS classes to your HTML elements.

 ## License